foxbenjaminfox/vue-async-computed/README.md

   },
   asyncComputed: {
     blogPostContent: {
+      // The `get` function is the same as the function you would
+      // pass directly as the value to `blogPostContent` if you
-      get () {
+      // didn't need to specify a default value. get () {
         return Vue.http.get('/post/' + this.postId)
           .then(response => response.data.postContent)
        },
+       // The computed proporty `blogPostContent` will have
+       // the value 'Loading...' until the first time the promise
+       // returned from the `get` function resolves.
        default: 'Loading...'
     }
   }